 6. Use Advanced Caching Mechanism Plugins

-We recommend caching a WordPress website because it makes the website load 2-5 times faster.
+We recommend caching a WordPress website because it makes the website load 2-5 times faster and helps increase your website’s speed.

 While loading a page, WordPress finds all the required information on the page, put it all together, and displays it to the users.

-Instead of going through finding the information and collecting it every time, caching stores the copy of the page the first time it loads and then serves the cached eversion to every user.
+Instead of going through finding the information and collecting it every time, caching stores the copy of the page the first time it loads and then serves the cached version to every user.

 7. Use a Content Delivery Network (CDN)